-This is an excellent time to fundraise for STEM education.
-In recent years, wealthy donors give often for such work in recent years, and more foundations have entered this space.
-Grantseekers seeking science and STEM grants explicitly focused on higher education institutions should be prepared to conduct in-depth research in order to locate the right fit for their respective projects and programs.
-Although top science and STEM funders that prioritize higher education have, in recent years, given hundreds of millions of dollars in annual funding, they represent a fraction of the total foundations that award such grants.
-Include individual giving and that is a considerable amount of funding in this area.
+In recent years, wealthy donors give often for STEM education as more foundations have entered this space.
+Applicants seeking STEM grants explicitly focused on K-12 or higher education institutions should be prepared to conduct in-depth research in order to locate the right fit for their respective projects and programs.
+Although top STEM funders that prioritize higher education have, in recent years, given hundreds of millions of dollars in annual funding, they represent a fraction of the total foundations that award such grants.

 Technology is also key to STEM funding.
 In that vein, several major foundations are also concerned with increasing the number of students who enroll in postsecondary education and graduate with the skills to meet the demands of the 21st century workforce.
 Alongside more traditional investments in scholarships, research awards and technology provision, many innovative and forward-thinking programs have taken off lately have sought to use technology to empower students and bridge the pathway from high school to college.

 The IP higher ed team tracks and analyzes major individual gifts made to colleges and universities for STEM education in our Campus Cash guide.
 We look at who's giving, who's getting, what the gifts are for, and how STEM donors are cultivated.
 READ

 The Alliance for Cancer Gene Therapy Foundation (ACGT) focuses exclusively on supporting research for cancer management and treatment through cell and gene therapy.
 Its awards are substantial, but highly competitive.